SoulSolistice/esphome_vitohome/README.md

 ## Reading and writing

 This component can write to a heating controller.
+Read the warning at the top of this README ("Read this before writing to your controller") first — in particular, that a datapoint's *name* is not evidence of what its address does, and that repeated writes may be wearing an EEPROM cell.

-Treat configuration with
+Beyond that, treat configuration with care:
-care:

 - Always run `esphome config`, then `esphome compile` / `run`, before relying on a value.
 Schema validation does not run code generation, and code generation does not run on the device.
 - Not every address answers on every firmware.
 A datapoint that validates and compiles may still not respond on your unit.
+- Prove a writable datapoint by reading it first.
+Poll it, change the setting at the front panel, and confirm the value tracks — that is the cheapest evidence that the address and its scaling are what you think, and it costs nothing but a poll cycle.

 ### GWG only: `access:`